Skip to content

 Put on a simple formula: The roadmap is to deal with the past and the future of a company and give your to-dos for the present.
 If you have a roadmap, you are no longer very far from your designated piece of forest - pardon search field.

-Search fields are the result of a roadmap and show me the need for action in innovation management shortly to medium term.
+Innovation search fields are the result of a roadmap and show me the need for action in innovation management shortly to medium term.

 This sounds very concrete.
 With a search field, you can tell your research and development department where to look for something new.
 Or you can give a round of experts the task in which exactly defined area you should invent something.
 The latter method is known as a lead-user method.
 This method requires a search field.
 So we stay with the search field and we take the Vorarlberg textile manufacturer Wolford AG as an example: